 objects that have the prefix

-The Cloud Storage XML API returns standard HTTP/1.1 response headers and several extension (custom) response headers.
+The Cloud Storage XML API returns standard HTTP response headers and several extension (custom) response headers.
 The response headers vary according to the operation you perform.
-Some frequently used response headers are listed in the following table:
+Some frequently used response headers include:

 ||The cache control setting for the response.|